alkaest2002/mpa/src/content/en/batteries/c/core-om.md

 questionnaires:
 - core-om
 ---
-The battery consists of only the CORE-OM questionnaire.
+Battery consisting of the CORE-OM questionnaire only.